Chart Color Schemes

 Health

-Both young and old age cohorts have a low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 59% of the total population, which amounts to 4,388 people.
+Both young and old age cohorts show low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 59% of the total population, which consists of 4,388 people.
 The most common medical conditions in the area are mental health issues and asthma, impacting 8.1 and 7.1% of residents respectively.
-Meanwhile, 72.1% of residents declare themselves completely clear of medical ailments, compared to 71.5% across Greater Perth.
-As of the latest data (01-09-20XX), Kinross has 14.1% of its residents aged 65 and over, totaling 1,057 people.
-This figure is lower than the 20.1% recorded in Greater Perth.
-Health outcomes among seniors are above average and broadly in line with the general population's health profile.
+A total of 72.1% of residents declare themselves completely clear of medical ailments, compared to 71.9% across Greater Perth.
+The under-65 population demonstrates better than average health outcomes.
+As of June 30th, 2021, the area has 15.2% of residents aged 65 and over, totaling 1,139 people, which is lower than the 16.3% in Greater Perth.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health